 The battles occur according to the following principles:

 at first, there is a duel between the first warrior of the first army and the first warrior of the second army.
-As soon as one of them dies - the next warrior from the army that lost the fighter enters the duel, and a new fight begins between him and the surviving warrior, who keeps his remaining health.
+As soon as one of them dies - the next warrior from the army that lost the fighter enters the duel, and the surviving warrior continues to fight with his current health.
 This continues until all the soldiers of one of the armies die.
-In this case, the fight() function should return True, if the first army won, or False, if the second one was stronger.
+In this case, the fight() function should return True , if the first army won, or False , if the second one was stronger.

-Note that army 1 has the advantage to start every fight!
+Note that army 1 have the advantage to start every fight!

 chuck = Warrior() bruce = Warrior() carl = Knight() dave = Warrior() mark = Warrior() fight(chuck, bruce) == True fight(dave, carl) == False chuck.is_alive == True bruce.is_alive == False carl.is_alive == True dave.is_alive == False fight(carl, mark) == False carl.is_alive == False my_army = Army() my_army.add_units(Knight, 3) enemy_army = Army() enemy_army.add_units(Warrior, 3) army_3 = Army() army_3.add_units(Warrior, 20) army_3.add_units(Knight, 5) army_4 = Army() army_4.add_units(Warrior, 30) battle = Battle() battle.fight(my_army, enemy_army) == True battle.fight(army_3, army_4) == False